cheorodio/react-scss-landing-page-clone/README.md

   - The page will reload when you make changes.

 ## Credits 📝
-This is the second React project that I did at [upLeveled](https://upleveled.io/) bootcamp as part of the Spring '23 cohort.
+This is the fourth React project that I did at [upLeveled](https://upleveled.io/) bootcamp as part of the Spring '23 cohort.